-CARRIER GUIDANCE
+CAREER GUIDANCE

 The University has a Carrie Guidance Centre under a Director.
-The Centre provides assistance to students with regard to carrier opportunities and industrial linkage.
+The Centre assists students with regard to carrier opportunities and industrial linkage.

 WELFARE SHOP

 Students can purchase groceries, stationery, toiletries, soft drinks and snacks at the Welfare Shop.
 Opening Hours are: weekdays from 7.00 a.m. to 8.00 p.m. and Sundays from 2.00 p.m. to 8.00 p.m.